-People - Gender balance - Making gender balance from below
+People - Gender balance

 Vivian Anette Lagesen is project manager, principal investigator (PI) of “Gender equality from below” and Professor in Science and Technology Studies, Department of Interdisciplinary Studies of Culture, Norwegian University of Science and Technology (NTNU).
 She has published widely on the subject of gender inclusion strategies, particularly with respect to computer science, including comparative analyses of California, Malaysia, and Norway.